OliverJessen/AI-HC-Project1/README.md

 # AI-HC-Project1

-> AI-HC-Project1 is a Python project that implements code to test the primacy and recency effect on the human working memory, all while being exposed to different conditions to test whether it has an impact or not.
+> AI-HC-Project1 is a Python project that implements code to test the primacy and recency effects on human working memory, while exposing participants to different conditions to examine their potential impact.

 ## Table of Contents